damieng/pixelworld/README.md

 ## Commands

-### File management

-- `dedupe-title` to remove all duplicate files within a folder
-- `org-title` to organize files into folders based on hunt output

 ### Ripping

 - `dump` to RAM-dump the contents of files (currently supports `.z80` snapshots and recurses through `.zip` archives)